 Why study Operating Department Practice at BU?

-- ODPs work with surgeons, anaesthetists and other healthcare professions to ensure every operation is as safe and effective as possible, to save or improve patients’ lives
+- ODPs work with surgeons, anaesthetists and other healthcare professionals to ensure every operation is as safe and effective as possible, to save or improve patients’ lives

-- Preparing you for placement and beyond, our newly built facilities include a operating theatre simulation suite with highly accurate and life-like manikins
+- Preparing you for placement and beyond, our newly built facilities include an operating theatre simulation suite with highly accurate and life-like manikins

 - Get hands-on experience working in surgical theatres with multiple and varied practical work placements that make up just over 50% of your time on the course

-- You will be taught by actively practicing lecturers or those with perioperative experience
+- You will be taught by actively practising lecturers or those with perioperative experience

 - Placements are diverse and career options are too: you could work in pre-assessment, intensive care, A&E, patient transfer teams and other more specialised areas of care.